-The Community Transformation Group (CTG) is a coalition of organizations and individuals working to improve social capital, or social connectedness, neighborhood by neighborhood across Mesa County.
+The Community Transformation initiative is a coalition of organizations and individuals working to improve social capital, or social connectedness, neighborhood by neighborhood across Mesa County.

 We began this important work in January of 2017 with a focus on improving our community’s state of health, education, and economy.
 This movement grew out of a broad recognition that the Grand Valley has many startling trends in need of attention, including a high number of families living in poverty, high child abuse rates, and low high school graduation rates.